NTDLS/SecureChat/README.md

-# Secure Chat
+# Talkster
-Secure Chat is a solution to secure private messaging, employing multiple layers of encryption and stream compression.
+Talkster is a solution to secure private messaging, employing multiple layers of encryption and stream compression.

 ## Want to chat? 🗨️
 If you want to chat with me, download the client, navigate to the "Contacts" menu and click "Find People".
 Search for me: NOP.